Anisotropic universes in the ghost-free bigravity: Concluding Remarks

 The conclusion is that generic self-accelerating cosmologies in bigravity are anisotropic.
 The anisotropy contribution to the total expansion rate approaches zero exponentially fast in Hubble units, but if our universe entered the acceleration phase only recently, then one can expect that only few e-folding times have elapsed since then, so that the shear energy is not necessarily small.
 At late times the shear contribution to the total expansion rate decreases much slower than in GR, only as an inverse cube of the size of the universe, which is the same falloff rate as for a non-relativistic matter.
 Therefore, the anisotropy effect could be visible, although comparing with observations goes beyond the scope of this paper (see \cite{Akrami:2013pna} for a data-fitting for the FLRW cosmologies with massive gravitons).

 The fact that the anisotropy contribution shows the same falloff rate as a cold dark matter suggests that the latter could in fact be the effect of the anisotropies.
-If this is true, then it follows that theories with massive gravitons can explain both the dark energy -- the cosmological term mimicked by the graviton mass, and also the cold dark matter mimicked by the anisotropies.
-At the same time, it is unclear if this interpretation can explain also the other properties of dark matter, as for example clustering around galaxies.
+If this were true, then it would follow that theories with massive gravitons could explain both the dark energy -- the cosmological term mimicked by the graviton mass, and also the cold dark matter mimicked by the anisotropies.
+However, it is unclear if this interpretation can explain also the other properties of dark matter, as for example its clustering.
+In addition, the high isotropy of the cosmic microwave background implies that already at the recombination the metric anisotropies were small, therefore they are unlikely to explain almost a quarter of the total energy in the universe presently attributed to the dark matter.
+It would nevertheless be interesting to check if the anisotropy energy has a tendency for clustering, which could perhaps be seen at the level of perturbations, but such an analysis requires a separate study.

 It would be interesting to develop an analytic description for the behavior of the Bianchi IX solutions near singularity.
-Yet another interesting open issue would be to see if the FLRW solutions with non-diagonal metrics studied in \cite{Koyama:2011xz,*Koyama:2011yg}, \cite{Chamseddine:2011bu}, \cite{D'Amico:2011jj}, \cite{Kobayashi:2012fz}, \cite{Volkov:2012cf,*Volkov:2012zb} could be generalized for non-zero anisotropies.
+Yet one more interesting open issue would be to see if the FLRW solutions with non-diagonal metrics studied in \cite{Koyama:2011xz,*Koyama:2011yg}, \cite{Chamseddine:2011bu}, \cite{D'Amico:2011jj}, \cite{Kobayashi:2012fz}, \cite{Volkov:2012cf,*Volkov:2012zb} could be generalized for non-zero anisotropies.

 \acknowledgments We would like to thank John Barrow and Thibault Damour for valuable comments.
 KM was partially supported by the Grant-in-Aid for Scientific Research Fund of the JSPS (C) (No.22540291).
 KM would like to thank the University of Tours, the Yukawa Institute for Theoretical Physics, the University of Auckland and the University of Canterbury where parts of this work were performed.